lg458/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Checked Network under inspect and saw constant was unitialized.
+This led to me to find typo of "Toys.create..." when it should have been "Toy.create...).
+Fixed the typo.

 - Update the number of likes for a toy

   - How I debugged:
+    Not found on client side so I checked the update route and saw that while the toy was being found and updates, it was not being sent as json to the client to render.
+Added a line accomplishing this.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    Check the destroy method and it looked good so I figured it was missing from the resources routes.
+Added it in routes.config.